Marvin W. Hunt: Career

 Following his master's, Hunt began his academic career as a Teaching Assistant at the University of North Carolina at Chapel Hill in 1980 and was appointed as a Lecturer there in 1985.
 After the completion of his Ph.D., he held brief appointments as assistant professor at East Carolina University, Elan College, and Campbell University.
 In 1993, he started working as a Senior Lecturer in the Department of English at North Carolina State University where he taught until 2018.
 Since, he has been serving as Professor Emeritus in the College of Humanities and Social Sciences.

-Research
+Research and scholarly works

-Hunt has worked on the literary contributions of Shakespeare and has authored academic essays and articles on the subject.
-He has authored non-fiction literary works that explore his travel experiences.